CHANGE is hard, but it is possible through EDUCATION.

 Leaks: Leaky toilets, faucets, and valves can result in upwards of 10,000 gallons of wasted water a year.
 Though there is a cost to repair these leaks, it will save you more in the long run.
-One common source of leaks is toilet flappers.
-A new one costs about six bucks, and replacing it could save you $2 to $10 each billing cycle!
-Small savings like these can really add up.

 Check out this video for more information on how water conservation is connected to water rates: Replace Your Leaky Toilet Flapper - WaterSense Bath Hack #3

 What does my water bill pay for?